 Although PMLA is not a journal of belles lettres, and publishes nothing addressed to a wider audience than the Association represents, it insists that articles on literary or philological subjects should be written in a clear and readable style.
 This criterion should not be construed as an encouragement of florid or expansive writing.
 Space is at a premium.
-Documentation should be held to a necessary minimum (and footnotes must be typed, with double spacing, on pages following the text).
-The MLA Style Sheet, giving full instructions on the preparation of scholarly articles, was published in the April 1951 PMLA, and is available as a pamphlet for 25 cents.
-Younger authors are advised to read also the advice of R. B. McKerrow and H. M. Silver on the publication of research, published in the April 1950 issue.
+Documentation should be held to a necessary minimum (and footnotes are preferably typed, with double spacing, on pages following the text).

 Every member of the Association has the privilege, denied to non-members, of submitting papers for publication in PMLA.
-Manuscripts should be addressed to the Editor of PMLA, 6 Washington Square North, New York 3, N. Y. Stamps need not be enclosed.
-Carbon copies are not needed.
+Manuscripts should be addressed to the Editor of PMLA, 100 Washington Square East, New York 3, N. Y. Stamps need not be enclosed.
 Every paper submitted will be read by at least one consultant with special competence in the field of study, and by at least one member of the Editorial Committee.
 Rejected papers will be returned within about two months, usually with constructive criticisms, sometimes with suggestions that they be submitted elsewhere.
 Acceptance of papers may be conditional upon their revision in the light of specific criticisms.
 Papers can usually be published within nine months of acceptance.